nicvagn/NicLink/README.md

 ## Connecty w bluetooth

-    not mature enough to doc, but exists
+    not mature enough to doc, but exists (Is a broken mess, save yourself)

 ## have something to add/suggest?